THORChain Review 2026: Is Native Cross-Chain Worth the Risk?

 Throchain Review Dexrank

 This is our independent THORChain Review (2026).
 Can you really swap native BTC for native ETH without bridges?
-Is THORChain safe after the $200M collapse?
+Is THORChain safe after the January 2025 crisis?
 And should you trust a protocol that's been used for money laundering?

 Our recommendation: THORChain's native swap technology is genuinely innovative and useful for specific needs.
-Use it for small-to-medium native swaps when you can't use alternatives.
-Do NOT use the lending or yield products.
-Keep exposure minimal.
-Understand the risks.
+Use it for small-to-medium native swaps when centralized alternatives aren't an option.
+Keep exposure limited.
+The lending/yield products are gone — don't look for them.

 THORChain Review - Introduction